nauseantparrot/nodejs-bst/README.md

 const multiBst = new BST([3, 6, 1, 9]) // { 3: [ { 1: [] }, { 6: [ {}, { 9: [] } ] } ] }

 // Failure
-const errBst1 = new BST('foo') // Error: The passed argument to the Node constructor is not valid const errBst2 = new BST([3, 'foo']) // Error: You must pass a number to the addNumber function
+const errBst1 = new BST('foo') // Error: Node constructor argument must be a single or array of numbers const errBst2 = new BST([3, 'foo']) // Error: Node constructor argument must be a single or array of numbers
 ```

 ### Append